aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a id="0x1_delegation_pool_ESLASHED_INACTIVE_STAKE_ON_PAST_OLC"></a>

-Slashing (if implemented) should not be applied to already <code>inactive</code> stake.
-Not only it invalidates the accounting of past observed lockup cycles (OLC), but is also unfair to delegators whose stake has been inactive before validator started misbehaving.
-Additionally, the inactive stake does not count on the voting power of validator.
+Slashing (if implemented) should not be applied to already <code>inactive</code> stake.<br/> Not only it invalidates the accounting of past observed lockup cycles (OLC),<br/> but is also unfair to delegators whose stake has been inactive before validator started misbehaving.<br/> Additionally, the inactive stake does not count on the voting power of validator.

 <pre><code>const ESLASHED_INACTIVE_STAKE_ON_PAST_OLC: u64 &#61; 7;<br/></code></pre>